-There are also two caveats to bear in mind: unlike native citizens, an economic citizen is typically stripped of the right to vote; and the fact that economic citizenship can be revoked under extraordinary circumstances.
-This is done so that native citizens feel safe in their home countries, but also to ensure that CBI programmes are not abused, which can happen if the quality of the programme is low, its due diligence checks are undermined or poorly managed or the country’s external partnerships are strained for valid reasons.
+There are also two caveats to bear in mind: an economic citizen may not be granted the right to vote economic citizenship may be revoked under extraordinary circumstances.
+These provisions help ensure that citizenship by investment programmes are not abused, which can happen if the quality of the programme is low, due diligence checks are undermined or poorly managed, or the country’s external partnerships are strained for valid reasons.
 Learn more about the CBI Benefits here.